Cell Tower Lease Renegotiations

 Steel in the Air receives calls weekly from property owners who fear that they have poorly negotiated their cellular leases.
 In some cases, we find that they are correct and in need of cell tower lease renegotiation services.
-The issue is compounded by the fact that thousands of cell site leases and agreements from towers built in the mid- 1990s are set to expire soon.
-Though the majority of current cell tower leases provide for multiple five- or ten-year terms -- renewable entirely at the discretion of the wireless carrier or the tower company -- many of those older cell tower leases don’t have automatic renewal clauses.
+The issue is compounded by the fact that thousands of cell site leases from towers built in the mid-90s are set to expire soon.
+Though the majority of current cell tower leases provide for multiple five or even ten-year terms, which are renewable entirely at the discretion of the wireless carrier or the tower company, many of the older cell tower leases don’t have automatic renewal clauses.
 That’s where we come in.

-If there is no renewal clause on your current sell site lease, then you're probably in a good position to renegotiate.
-Depending on the location of the site and number of tenants using the tower, you might be able to ask for substantially more revenue or take ownership of the tower to receive additional revenue from other tenants.
+If you are party to a cellular lease that does not have an automatic renewal clause, then you’re probably in a good position to renegotiate.
+Depending on the location of the site and number of tenants using the tower, it’s possible that you could even ask for more revenue‐ or take ownership of the tower to receive additional revenue from other tenants.

 You can try to manage this all yourself; however there is some risk that if you ask for too much that the tower company or wireless carrier might decide to relocate their tower or cell site, leaving you with no revenue.
 Or, you may fail to negotiate the best deal and end up leaving money on the table every month.
 We have extensive experience renegotiating cell tower leases and can help ensure that the terms of your cell tower lease renegotiation benefit you, not the wireless companies.
 See our lease chart to see how much of a difference even $100/month can mean over the course of a cell site lease.

 We are experts at negotiating fair market value for cellular leases, however doing so depends upon many factors, including the expiration date.
 For instance, the closer a lease is to expiration, the more valuable it is likely to be, due to the investment described above.
-Many contracts, especially those written in the last five years, are airtight from a legal standpoint and don't allow termination by you, the landlord.
-If, however, the company is currently in default of the cell site lease, than you can use whatever legal remedies are available to you under terms of the lease and the laws of that state.
+Many contracts, especially those written in the last five years, are airtight from a legal standpoint and don’t allow termination by you, the landlord.
+If, however, the company is currently in default of the cell site lease, then you can use whatever legal remedies are available to you under terms of the lease and the laws of that state.

 Common breaches of cell site leases include: